FunnelEnvy/fe-dev-utils/README.md

 log(message, method, ...args)
 ```

 This functions allows for logging to be toggled on in developer only environments to allow for debugging without leaving logging statements in production / customer facing settings.
+Logging will be enabled on DEV and QA environments, as well as URLs containing fecli, QA_test, debug_mode, FE_LOADER.

 ### :red_circle: Errors: